 The full closure of Bell Road between 134th Avenue and West Point Parkway began on April 1 and concluded on November 22, just in time for the 2016 holiday shopping season.
 The Grand Avenue median ramps that connect Grand Avenue to the Bell Road Bridge were completed on February 16, 2017.

-Project tasks, such as landscaping, permanent striping and construction of the interchange drainage system, will continue until the project is complete in early March 2017.
+Project tasks, such as landscaping, permanent striping and construction of the interchange drainage system, were completed in early March 2017.